AnanthSankaralingam/chromie/README.md

 ##### v1 demo: https://youtu.be/5807ieV35kU?si=VqQ-1LQymLrTEPAL

 ### TODOs
-P0
+P0 <br>
-2. allow users to buy more tokens rather than subscribing. should be simple, just subtract from token usage and reset monthly_reset
+1. Share extension link: add share button to app-bar-builder. on share, create a custom link for that user's project. on click, it should route to a new page at /share where users, after signing up, can download the extension. we can teach about extensions and market chromie here as well.
+2. Pricing update to tiered packages instead of subscriptions
+3. Fix copy paste into hyperbrowser (maybe via hyperagent?). increase browser time limit. consider authentication use cases.
+4. Offline Scraper: create an offline job for popular links and create table in database. make sure to use only high accuracy, concise and well formatted structures to easily put in the prompt.
-3. fix schema mandatory fields
+5. fix schema mandatory fields

 P1 <br>
+1. Online Scraper: update lambda function to call a scraper service (we can pay for it).
+Make sure only high quality outputs, maybe summarized by a call to Fireworks LLM.
+2. Auth in hyperbrowser
-4. ace follow up conversation: ask LLM for git diffs rather than all code rewritten - will save context and tokens
+3. ace follow up conversation: ask LLM for git diffs rather than all code rewritten - will save context and tokens
-5. allow user input for env variables
+4. allow user input for env variables

-P2
+P2 <br>
-6. test product end to end, along with billing
+1. test product end to end, along with billing
-7. functionality to publish extensions directly to chrome web store (when unblocked)
+2. functionality to publish extensions directly to chrome web store (when unblocked)
-8. stop button in generation, rewrite earlier messages in chat
+3. stop button in generation, rewrite earlier messages in chat

-#### Launch Plan:
-1. start posting chromie-built Chrome extenisons on Reddit, X and other socials.
-We can get downloads and subtle visibility like this.
-2. After making successive posts, social algos will favor us more for final post.
-Coordinate and make multiple big posts telling people to join
-3. Post on product hunt and LinkedIn.
-Viral on product hunt is possible if we time and market it right.
+4. Email on signup